w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 :::

-For guidelines about how to join a nomination pool visit [this](https://support.polkadot.network/support/solutions/articles/65000181401-how-to-join-nomination-pools) support article.
+Check the "How to join a pool" section in [this support article](https://support.polkadot.network/support/solutions/articles/65000181401-how-to-join-nomination-pools) for guidelines.

 ### Claim rewards